-75. (1) A person may not import a specimen of a listed threatened or protected species, unless it is authorized-

-- (a) by a permit issued in accordance with these Regulations; and

-- (b) to the extent applicable, in terms of the CITES Regulations.

-- (2) A permit in terms of section 57(1) of the Biodiversity Act is not required for the export or reexport of a specimen of a listed threatened or protected species that is also included in the annexures of CITES, provided that an export or re-export permit for such specimen has been issued in terms of section 57(1A) of the Biodiversity Act.

-- (3) Notwithstanding the provision contemplated in subregulation (2), a person may not export or re-export a specimen of Diceros bicornis, Ceratotherium simum or a specimen of an Encephalartos species, unless it is authorized by a permit issued in terms of-

-- (a) section 57(1) of the Biodiversity Act; and
+- 71. (1) A person may not import a specimen of a listed threatened or protected species, unless it is authorised- - (a) by a permit issued in accordance with these Regulations; and - (b) to the extent applicable, in terms of the CITES Regulations. - (2) A permit in terms of section 57(1) of the Biodiversity Act is not required for the export or reexport of a specimen of a listed threatened or protected species that is also included in the annexures of CITES, provided that an export or re-export permit for such specimen has been issued in terms of section 57(1A) of the Biodiversity Act. - (3) Notwithstanding the provision contemplated in subregulation (2), a person may not export or re-export a specimen of Diceros bicornis, Ceratotherium simum or a specimen of an Encephalartos species, unless it is authorised by a permit issued in terms of- - (a) section 57(1) of the Biodiversity Act; and

-- (b) section 57(1A) of the Biodiversity Act.

-- (4) A person may not import, export or re-export a specimen of a listed threatened or protected species through a port of exit or entry other than the following-

-- (a) land ports-

-- (i) Beit Bridge border post;

-- (ii) Golela border post;

-- (iii) Jeppes Reef border post;

-- (iv) Lebombo border post;

-- (v) Maseru border post;

-- (vi) NaKop border post;

-- (vii) Ramatlabama border post; or

-- (viii) Vioolsdrift border post; or

-- (b) airports and harbours-

-- (i) Cape Town International Airport;

-- (ii) O.R.
-Tambo International Airport;

-- (iii) King Shaka International Airport;

-- (iv) Port Elizabeth International Airport;

-- (v) Kruger Mpumalanga International Airport;

-- (vi) Cape Town Harbour;

-- (vii) Durban Harbour; or

-- (viii) Port Elizabeth Harbour.

-- (5) Notwithstanding the provision contemplated in subregulation (4), the Minister may in exceptional circumstances grant written permission for an alternative port to be used for the import, export or re-export of a live specimen of a listed threatened or protected species, if the survival of such specimen may be at risk.

-- (6) Notwithstanding the provision of subregulation (4), a person may not import, export or re-export a rhinoceros horn through a port of entry or exit other than O.R.
-Tambo International Airport.

-- (7) Notwithstanding the provision of subregulations (1) and (4), a live specimen of a tisted threatened or protected species may not be imported unless a blood sample of such specimen has been collected for genotyping and the results of such genotyping are made available to the relevant issuing authority.
+- (b) section 57(1A) of the Biodiversity Act. - (4) A person may not import, export or re-export a specimen of a listed threatened or protected species through a port of exit or entry other than the ports prescribed by the CITES Regulations. - (5) Notwithstanding the provision contemplated in subregulation (4), the Minister may in exceptional circumstances grant written permission for an alternative port to be used for the import, export or re-export of a live specimen of a listed threatened or protected species, if the survival of such specimen may be at risk. - (6) Notwithstanding the provision of subregulation (4), a person may not import, export or re-export a rhinoceros horn through a port of entry or exit other than O.R.
+Tambo International Airport. - (7) Notwithstanding the provision of subregulations (1) and (4), a live specimen of a listed threatened or protected species may not be imported unless a blood sample of such specimen has been collected for genotyping and the results of such genotyping are made available to the relevant issuing authority.

-Specific circumstances relating to the prohibition to possess, sell and donate specimens of listed threatened or protected species that are also included in Appendix 1 of CITES
+Specific circumstances relating to the prohibition to possess, sell and donate specimens of listed protected species that are also included in Appendix 1 of CITES

-76. (1) A person may not be in possession of-

-- (a) an imported specimen of a listed protected species that is also included in Appendix 1 of CITES; or - (b) the off-spring of the imported specimen contemplated in paragraph (a); unless such possession is authorized by a permit issued in accordance with these Regulations. - (2) A person may not sell or donate an imported specimen contemplated in subregulation (1)(a), unless- - (a) such imported specimen originates from a commercial captive breeding facility that has been registered with the CITES Secretariat; and - (b) the selling or donation of such specimen is authorized by a permit issued in accordance with these Regulations. - (3) A permit is not required in terms of section 57(1) of the Biodiversity Act for the selling or donating of the off-spring of an imported specimen contemplated in subregulation (1)(a).
+- 72. (1) A person may not be in possession of- - (a) an imported specimen of a listed protected species that is also included in Appendix 1 of CITES; or - (b) the off-spring of the imported specimen contemplated in paragraph (a); unless such possession is authorised by a permit issued in accordance with these Regulations. - (2) A person may not sell or donate a specimen of a listed protected species that is also included in Appendix 1 of CITES, and which has been imported into the Republic after the commencement of these Regulations, unless- - (a) the imported specimen originates from a commercial captive breeding facility that has been registered with the CITES Secretariat; and - (b) the selling or donation of such specimen is authorised by a permit issued in accordance with these Regulations. - (3) A permit is not required in terms of section 57(1) of the Biodiversity Act for the selling or donating of the off-spring of an imported specimen contemplated in subregulation (1)(a).

-THE REGULATION OF SPECIFIC RESTRICTED ACTIVITIES INVOLVING CERTAIN LISTED THREATENED OR PROTECTED SPECIES
+CHAPTER 7 REGULATION OF SPECIFIC RESTRICTED ACTIVITIES INVOLVING CERTAIN LISTED THREATENED OR PROTECTED SPECIES